cspades/bionemo-framework/docs/docs/user-guide/examples/bionemo-esm2/finetune.md

 df.to_csv(csv_file, index=False)
 ```

 Therefore, the custom BioNeMo dataset class will be appropriate (found in ```bionemo.esm2.model.finetune.finetune_regressor.InMemorySingleValueDataset```) as it facilitates predicting on a single value.
 An excerpt from the class is shown below.
-This example dataset expects a `data_path` to a CSV file that has `sequence`, and `target` columns.
+This example dataset expects a `data_path` to a CSV file that has `sequences`, and `labels` columns.

 ```python
 class InMemorySingleValueDataset(Dataset):